Pieter-Jacobs/bachelor-thesis/README.md

 # Active Learning and its applications to reduce text classification labeling effort
 This repository contains the code used for my bachelor thesis on active learning.
-The bachelor thesis can be found on https://arxiv.org/abs/2109.04847, whereas the later publication can be found on https://research.rug.nl/en/publications/active-learning-for-reducing-labeling-effort-in-text-classificati-2.
+The thesis can be found on https://arxiv.org/abs/2109.04847, whereas the later publication can be found on https://research.rug.nl/en/publications/active-learning-for-reducing-labeling-effort-in-text-classificati-2.
 This later publication includes a more extensive discussion as well as a related work section.

 ## Installation
 Python 3 is required to run this project.